rogerchi/starter-aws-cdk/README.md

 This a mono-repo several packages to serve as an example getting up and running with [Remix][remix] on AWS using [AWS CDK][aws-cdk].

-It comprises of 3 packages:

-- `remix-run-apigateway` - Remix bindings for AWS Lambda.
+It uses [@m14t/remix-run-apigateway][remix-run-apigateway] for the Remix bindings to AWS Lambda.
 This the AWS Lambda equivalent of `@remix-run/express` when using Remix with Express.

-This could be used in any project deploying to AWS Lambda, regardless of the deployment method (CDK, Amplify, etc).
+It comprises of 2 packages:

-- `remix-starter-apigateway` - An example project using `remix-run-apigateway`
+- `remix-starter-apigateway` - An example project using [@m14t/remix-run-apigateway][remix-run-apigateway]
 - `cdk` - An AWS CDK project to deploy `remix-starter-apigateway`

 ## Install